scalacenter/scala-3-migration-guide/docs/compatibility.md

 In order to publish a common macro API for both languages you have to provide the two distinct implementations.
 A technique for having a declaration of Scala 2 macros in a single Scala 3 artifact is being experimented.
-This is exemplified down below and it will be further detailed in the [macros migration guide](macros.md).
+This is exemplified down below and it will be further detailed in the [Macros Migration](macros.md) section.

 ## Examples